MikeAvgeros/bay-leaf-jobs/README.md

 ## Python Validation

 [PEP8Online](http://pep8online.com/) was used to validate my Python files.
-My files showed no errors.
+They passed the validation without any errors.

 ![PEP8 Validation Results](documentation/testing/validator_python.png)